matbesancon/hugo-site/content/post/2017-12-14-diffeq-julia.markdown

 import Plots
 {{< /highlight >}}

-I tend to prefer explicit imports in my Julia code, it helps see which function comes from which part.
+I tend to prefer explicit imports in Julia code, it helps to see from which part each function and type comes.
 As `DifferentialEquations` is longuish to write, we use an alias in the rest of the code.

 ## The model